 Find out more about our neutering services here, or call us on 03000 12 12 12.

-Unfortunately our face-to-face events are on hold until further notice.
-For local and regional events organised by branches and centres, please visit their individual websites for updated information.
+We are beginning to resume face-to-face fundraising with risk assessments and social distancing from 12 April (England, Wales and Northern Ireland) and 26 April (Scotland).
+Please visit the individual branch and centre websites for updated information.
 If you’re unsure, please contact our Fundraising team who will do their best to help.
-Email email@example.com or call 01825 741 960.Find out more about events
+Email firstname.lastname@example.org or call 01825 741 960.Find out more about events

-Unfortunately our face-to-face events are on hold until further notice.
-Many of our fundraising events now have virtual options.
+We have begun to resume face-to-face events and many of our fundraising events now have virtual options.

 If you would like to find out more or receive guidance on how to turn your fundraising event virtual, please contact our Events team who will do their best to help.
 Email firstname.lastname@example.org or call 01825 741 960.